grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.62.2015.7
+- Fix "Like All" and "Reverse" buttons location, since "Random Game" button was moved in site update

 1.61.2015.6
 - New canvas: when skipping, enable skip button only after entering a new game, to prevent double skips